ec-europa/europa-component-library/docs/Migrating-v4.md

 - Icon size is different (`xs` for EC, `m` for EU).
 This has to be passed as data.
 - The link "Other social media networks" is no longer a popover.
 This is now a standard link, leading to a dedicated page, and added after the other links.
 Corresponding twig parameter `popover` has been removed
+- Icon `share` and its variants has been removed from the social media icons.
+It has been replaced by a new icon `chain`

 ### Table